zafer-esen/tri-pp/readme.md

 A clang tool to preprocess C files before feeding them to TriCera.

 A build script (mk) is provided for Linux, which first downloads the prebuilt LLVM dependency, then builds the project against it, finally producing a static binary.
+Alternatively, the tool can be built using a Docker image; see the included `Dockerfile` and `docker-build.sh` scripts.

 Supported OS: Linux, macOS